Local SEO Intermediate Updated 2026-03-22

 Duplicate Listings Examples

-Example 1: A restaurant with split reviews A restaurant has two Google Business Profiles — one created by the original owner in 2018, one by the current owner in 2022.
+Example 1: A restaurant with split reviews A restaurant has two Google Business Profiles.
+One created by the original owner in 2018, one by the current owner in 2022.
 Reviews are split: 120 on the old listing, 60 on the new one.
 After merging, the surviving listing shows 180 reviews and jumps from position 5 to position 2 in the local pack.

 Example 2: A franchise location with auto-generated listings A tax preparation franchise discovers that Data Axle auto-generated a listing with slightly different formatting of their address.
 Google created a third unverified listing from web mentions.
 The franchise now has 3 listings, with customers leaving reviews on all three.
 Citation cleanup merges everything into one authoritative listing.